Explosion at luxury Havana hotel kills 22, injures dozens

 "It's not a bomb or an attack.
 It is a tragic accident," President Miguel Díaz-Canel, who visited the site, said in a tweet.

-Dr. Julio Guerra Izquierdo, chief of hospital services at the Ministry of Health, told reporters that at least 74 people had been injured.
-Among them were 14 children, according to a tweet from Díaz-Canel’s office.
+Dr. Julio Guerra Izquierdo, chief of hospital services at the Ministry of Health, told reporters that at least 74 people had been injured on Friday.
+Among them were 14 children, according to a tweet from Díaz-Canel's office.

 Díaz-Canel said families in buildings near the hotel affected by the explosion had been transferred to safer locations.